 The program area contains 24.21 acres of Prime Farmland and 0.36 acre of Farmland of Statewide Importance.
 PEIR Mitigation Measure AG-1 would ensure that no Prime Farmland or Farmland of Statewide Importance is converted to nonagricultural use.
 Because the program would not result in any impacts on farmland or forestry resources, it would not result in or contribute to a cumulatively considerable impact.
+Increasing the potential development of the APWRA from 450 MW to 479.3 MW would not alter this determination, since the same mitigation requirement would still apply.

 The analysis of cumulative impacts on biological resources was carried out at two geographic scales.
 Construction-related impacts, which would largely pertain to disturbance and potential loss of land cover types and the associated effects on special-status terrestrial species, were considered in the context of the northern Diablo Range.
 Cumulative impacts associated with avian and bat fatalities through turbine collision were considered in the context of the entire APWRA (both Alameda and Contra Costa Counties) as well as the Montezuma Hills Wind Resource Area in Solano County.
 Implementation of either program alternative could result in the permanent loss of vegetation and wetlands.
 Compensation for the loss of vegetation and wetlands would mitigate those impacts with the goal of no net loss.
 It is expected that each project implemented under the program would be required to mitigate losses of vegetation and wetlands, resulting in no net loss, and thereby reducing any contribution to cumulative impacts to a less-than significant level.
+Increasing the potential development of the APWRA from 450 MW to 479.3 MW would not alter this determination, since the same compensatory mitigation requirements would still apply.

 Implementation of the program could result in the injury, mortality, or disturbance of special-status and common wildlife species during construction, with the potential to affect local populations.
 Implementation of mitigation measures identified in the PEIR would minimize or avoid injury, mortality, or disturbance of special-status and common species during construction, and would avoid or reduce the program's contribution to cumulative effects on local populations.
 The program would result in the permanent and temporary losses of land cover types that provide suitable habitat for special-status and common wildlife species.
 The loss of these habitats would contribute to impacts of other projects that remove these habitats in the program region.
 However, permanent disturbance of undeveloped land would be offset by restoration of habitat when existing roads and turbine pads and foundations are restored to natural conditions.
 With this offset, and with implementation of mitigation measures identified in the PEIR that require restoration of temporarily affected habitat and compensation for the permanent loss of habitat, the program's contribution to certain cumulative impacts on habitats and terrestrial species would be reduced.
+Increasing the potential development of the APWRA from 450 MW to 479.3 MW would not alter this determination, since the same mitigation requirements would still apply.